-The OIC IPE interworks the oneM2M resource’s <subscription> child resource with the corresponding OIC Resources using the oneM2M <subscription> resource’s attributes.
+The OIC IPE interworks the oneM2M resource's <subscription> child resource with the corresponding OIC Resources using the oneM2M <subscription> resource's attributes.

-When the OIC IPE creates a oneM2M Content Sharing Resource, the OIC IPE creates a subscription on the Content Sharing Resource to be notified whenever the oneM2M resource’s subscription attribute is changed by setting the <subscription> resource’s attributes as follows:
+When the OIC IPE creates a oneM2M Content Sharing Resource, the OIC IPE creates a subscription on the Content Sharing Resource to be notified whenever the oneM2M resource's subscription attribute is changed by setting the <subscription> resource's attributes as follows.